multinet-app/multinet-rfcs/draft/XXXX-robust-api/README.md

     "<signed url for second part>",
     ...
   ],
-  "uploadPartTags": [ // This will be an empty list initially
+  "uploadPartTags": [ // Will be populated later
-    "<ETag from the first uploaded part>",
+    null,
-    "<ETag from the second uploaded part>",
+    null,
     ...
   ],
   "metadata": {